LSanten/LSanten.github.io/_mms-md/ALL.md

 - [[MESH-EJ-THESIS]] - No Title
 - [[MESH-JEH-Overview-A]] - No Title
 - [[META-CRISIS-VS-POLY-CRISIS]] - How do metacrisis and polycrisis relate?
-- [[METAPHORICAL-RELATIONSHIPS-OF-ORGS]] - How do we visualize the systemic relationships and context of organizations?
+- [[METAPHORICAL-RELATIONSHIPS-OF-ORGS]] - How do we visualize the systemic relationships of projects and people?
 - [[MICRO-GRIDS-A]] - Microgrids and
 - [[MILIT-A]] - Statistics surrounding the scale of the US military industrial complex
 - [[MILIT-B]] - The Climate Collateral Webinar